Stan Lee, creator of Spider-Man and other Marvel superheroes, dead at 95

 “Stan was a character.
 He was a character as much as any he ever created,” Rhoades said.
 “He created himself, in a way.”

-He also made cameos in most Marvel films, pulling a girl away from falling debris in 2002’s “Spider-Man” and serving as an emcee at a strip club in 2016’s “Deadpool.”

-The Walt Disney Co bought Marvel Entertainment in 2009 for $4 billion in a deal to expand Disney’s roster of characters, with the most iconic ones having been Lee’s handiwork.

-By that point, Lee had all but parted ways with Marvel after being made a chairman emeritus of the company.
+Lee all but parted ways with Marvel after being made a chairman emeritus of the company.
 But even in his 80s and 90s, Lee was a wellspring of new projects, running a company called POW!
 Entertainment.

 “His greatest legacy will be not only the co-creation of his characters but the way he helped to build the culture that comics have become, which is a pretty significant one,” said Robert Thompson, a pop culture expert at Syracuse University.

-Reporting by Alex Dobuzinskis; Editing by Diane Craft and Bill Trott
+Reporting by Alex Dobuzinskis; Editing by Diane Craft, Bill Trott and Nick Zieminski